 LA COCINA or the kitchen in Spanish is another important room in the house.
 There are many different items and utensils that can be found in a kitchen, from simple objects like UNA CUCHARA (a spoon) to appliances like UNA REFRIGERADORA (a refrigerator).
-In this lesson, you will learn some common kitchen objects in Spanish through pictures and several audio examples.
-Besides, this vocabulary will be used along with a few common adjectives and verbs to describe a kitchen in Spanish.
-Comencemos…
+In this lesson, you will learn common kitchen objects in Spanish through pictures, sample sentences and the exercises in several interactive quizzes.
+Let’s start…

 Vocabulary Introduction: Common Kitchen Objects in Spanish